Basic Tutorial: Installing and Using lftp

 exit

-lftp also supports many basic bash commands such as mkdir
+lftp also supports many basic bash commands such as mkdir, rm, or mv.

 Advanced Features